Music: Pachelbel's Canon

 - Trans-Siberian Orchestra has two songs based on it: "Christmas Canon" from The Christmas Attic, and "Christmas Canon Rock" from The Lost Christmas Eve.

 - Pachelbel's Ganon, an Overclocked Remix track by djpretzel that rearranges Zelda's Lullaby and The Legend of Zelda: Ocarina of Time's opening theme in an R&B style, with this as its backing track.

-- In [[Disney/Tangled Tangled Ever After]], it's the BGM for the opening narration.
+- In Tangled Ever After, it's the BGM for the opening narration.

-- "Canon Rock", a rock remix of the song that quickly became popular on the Internet - to the point where newspapers took notice of it.
+- "Canon Rock", a rock remix of the piece that quickly became popular on the Internet - to the point where newspapers took notice of it.
 The Other Wiki has an article.

 - A horribly distorted organ version appears in the creepiest part of Bioshock Infinite.

 - In the year 2000, the piece was heavily sampled by Vitamin C for her hit "Graduation (Friends Forever)", which resulted in the "Weird Al" Effect for millions of millennials who associate the Canon with their high school graduations.